-English language learners with a Summit education were shown to be at a major disadvantage in college.
+Today, Hispanic students make up nearly 50% of the Summit Public Schools student population, and over 40% of the Summit alumni from 2007-2014 identified as Hispanic.
+Yet, Hispanic alumni shared the lowest completion rate of six-year bachelor’s degrees of all groups at a meager 32.3% English language learners with a Summit education were shown to be at a major disadvantage in college.
 The majority of English language learners at SPS are Hispanic students who are heritage Spanish speakers; English language learners had the lowest degree completion rate of all alumni in the “special characteristics” section.

-Over 300 Hispanic Summit alumni participated in the Pathways Project, it was found that less than a third of them (110) earned degrees.
+Over 300 Hispanic Summit alumni participated in the Pathways Project, but it was found that less than a third of them (110) earned degrees.
 Of the 69 English language learners, only 10 would complete college within six years.
 For a school that claims to cater to underserved communities, these numbers are unjustifiable.

-Summit schools are a prime example of the academic undeserving of Hispanic students.
+Summit schools are a prime example of the academic underserving of Hispanic students.
 Even at a charter school founded on the basis of preparing a “diverse student population for success in a four-year college,” the steep college achievement gap between Hispanic students and their peers persists.

 SPS does not have systems in place to help these students, and the lack of support leaves English language learners isolated and alone in the environment of self-directed learning.

 Since SPS does not believe in academic tracking, each student is pushed through the same preselected set of classes, assuming that all students are at the same academic level.
 This model is a pitfall for historically underserved groups.

-Hispanic students have historically faced barriers to higher education including resource-poor schools, parents with low-household incomes and low levels of formal education, and a lack of quality teachers.
+Hispanic students have historically faced barriers to higher education, including resource-poor schools, parents with low-household incomes and low levels of formal education, and a lack of quality teachers.
 To assume that said students are at an equal level of education as their historically privileged peers is a setup for failure, proven by the unjustifiably low college completion rate of Hispanic alumni.